Is agile at odds with documentation? Not at all. But some say it is.

 Someone in your team needs to have an overview of your documentation strategy and the ability to decide what you need to produce at every step.

 If you have a technical writer or other documentarians on your team (and you should), they must be fully involved in the development of your software.
 They can take on the role of advocate for your user, and work closely with developers and product managers to decide what documentation is necessary.

 Respect the authority of your documentarians and believe them when they suggest improvements.
-Your technical writer should be an active member of your development team trusted by your engineers and product managers.
+Make your technical writer an active member of your development team trusted by your engineers and product managers.

-If your company is truly user-focused, any documentarian will be gold dust.
+If your company well recognizes the users, any documentarian will be gold dust.
 They are your user advocate.

 You must see the process of creating documentation in an agile context.

 You should examine your documentation to see how it can best fit into your product development lifecycle.
 In the same way, you should not treat it as a box-ticking exercise.

 Each company is different, and each project in each company also has its own requirements.
 That means documentation needs will always be unique, and one size will never fit all.

 Try to avoid ranking different tasks in your business as ‘better’ or ‘worse’ than any other.
 It’s impossible to say that software is more important than documentation since each is completely distinct.
 Each is wholly necessary for your product.

 Don’t expect your developers to produce your docs, though.
 That will be up to your technical writers.

 Instead, focus on adapting to change and prioritising the needs of your users throughout development.
 Give every member of your team a platform to voice what they think is best for your product, and avoid doing anything just for the sake of it.

 If you create a culture where the shared goal is more important than individual success, your documentation will fall into place more easily.

 As with all business objectives, ask whether you really need this documentation.
 And then deliver it.